sebastjan-hribar/tachiban/README.md

 ###### Password reset
 The password reset feature provides a few simple methods to generate a token, email subject and body.
 It is also possible to specify and check the validity of the password reset url.

-The token can be used to compose the password reset url.
-It can be stored as the user's attribute and then used to retrieve the correct user from the database when the user visits the password reset url.

 ```ruby
 token # => "YbRucc8YUlFJrYYp04eQKQ"